Updated: Sep 15

-Learning to play the wind can give you an advantage over other hunters, but even if you’ve researched the prevailing winds and thermals and think you know their patterns…weather can be unpredictable.
-Elk hunting requires a lot of movement, so controlling your own scent is harder than when sitting for hours in a tree stand or blind.
-The best thing to do is constantly check the wind; use a simple wind checker such as Dead Down Wind “Checkmate Wind Checker” for a quick and easy way to determine which direction the wind is going.
+Learning to play the wind can give you an advantage over other hunters, but even if you've researched the prevailing winds and thermals and think you know their patterns…weather can be unpredictable.
+Elk hunting requires a lot of movement, so controlling your scent is more challenging than when sitting for hours in a tree stand or blind.
+The best thing to do is continuously check the wind; use a simple wind checker such as Dead Down Wind "Checkmate Wind Checker" for a quick and easy way to determine which direction the wind is going.

 Stretching here for an "X" word!
 Xerochilia is the medical name for having dry lips.
 And dry, chapped lips are par for the course in Idaho and other western climates because of the dry climate and wind.
 So, be sure to pack some extra Chapstick in your hunting pack.

 A yearling is an elk is between 1 and 2 years old; a yearling bull is called a Spike.

 States are divided into zones or units for hunting; the number of zones varies by state.
 Typically, tags, dates, rules, and regulations vary by state.
 Be sure to look for information on your specific zone, know the boundaries, hunt dates, etc. Using a tool like the BaseMap app will identify the zone boundaries.